 The employees of the Society may elect to contribute up to \$19.500 (\$25,000 if over 50) to a tax-sheltered annuity plan, IRS Code Section 403(b).
 Under the plan's salary deferral feature eligible employees can defer a portion of their compensation.
 Such deferrals accumulate on a tax-deferred basis until the employee withdraws the funds.
 Employees over twenty-one (21) years of age and who have completed one (1) year of service are eligible to participate in the deferral and are also eligible for a matching contribution of up to 3% of their annual salary.
-Retirement plan cost for the years ended June 30, 2020 and 2019 was approximately \$39,000 and \$31,000, respectively.
+The Plan discontinued the match on July 1, 2020.
+Retirement plan cost for the years ended June 30, 2021 and 2020 was approximately \$0 and \$39,000, respectively.